unilaiva/unilaiva-songbook/README.md

 #### Font problems ####

-Note that on some (newer?) distributions, for example on Ubuntu 20.04, there is a problem with the medium weight Noto Sans font.
+Note that on some distributions, for example on Ubuntu 20.04, there is a problem with the medium weight Noto Sans font.
 The songbook will compile, but with incorrect fonts.
 The compile script will display a warning about this.
 To mitigate, one could change the `\usepackage[medium,extrabold]{noto}` to `\usepackage[regular,extrabold]{noto}` in `tex/unilaiva-songbook_common.sty`, but it would result in lighter and less readable fonts.